The Aeneid by Virgil, translated by Robert Fitzgerald

 Rigoletto: Melodrama in Three Acts by Francesco Maria Piave, edited by Martin Chusid

-The Rosenberg File: A Search for the Truth by Ronald Radosh, by Joyce Milton
+The Rosenberg File: A Search for the Truth by Ronald Radosh and Joyce Milton

 Novels, 1875-1886 by William Dean Howells

-The Diary of Samuel Pepys, Volume X, Companion edited by Robert Latham, by William Matthews, compiled and edited by Robert Latham
+The Diary of Samuel Pepys, Volume X, Companion edited by Robert Latham and William Matthews, compiled and edited by Robert Latham

-The Diary of Samuel Pepys, Volume XI, Index edited by Robert Latham, by William Matthews, compiled and edited by Robert Latham
+The Diary of Samuel Pepys, Volume XI, Index edited by Robert Latham and William Matthews, compiled and edited by Robert Latham

-The Fifth Generation: Artificial Intelligence and Japan’s Computer Challenge to the World by Edward A. Feigenbaum, by Pamela McCorduck
+The Fifth Generation: Artificial Intelligence and Japan’s Computer Challenge to the World by Edward A. Feigenbaum and Pamela McCorduck